Dev-Aditya05/IoT-Gas-Fire-Safety-System/README.md

 ![IoT Dashboard](dashboard.png)
 *(Note: Please upload a screenshot of your actual ThingSpeak graphs to the repository and name it `dashboard.png` for this image to appear)*

+---

+## VIII.
+Video of the Demo

+A complete demonstration of the project, including Gas detection, Pump activation, and Telegram notification, can be viewed here:

+**[Link to Video Demo]** *(Upload your video to YouTube or Google Drive and paste the link here, e.g., [https://youtu.be/your_video_link](https://youtu.be/your_video_link))*
+How to fix the "Merged" look: